ServiceStackApps/Chat-React/README.md

 Actions.userSelected(user);
 ```

-Which as a result can be invoked from anywhere (i.e. not just limited to Components), e.g. React Chat invokes them in [Server Event Callbacks](https://github.com/ServiceStack/ServiceStack/wiki/JavaScript-Server-Events-Client) to trigger Store updates:
+Which as a result can be invoked from anywhere (i.e. not just limited to Components).
+E.g. React Chat invokes them in [Server Event Callbacks](https://github.com/ServiceStack/ServiceStack/wiki/JavaScript-Server-Events-Client) to trigger Store updates:

 ```js
 $(this.source).handleServerEvents({